Self-similar rupture of thin films of power-law fluid: Similarity solutions

 Here $H(0)$ and $H''(0)$ are free parameters, so three boundary conditions (including the one for $\eta$) are applied at the left end of the domain.
 The same far-field conditions as the unmodified problem are applied at $\zeta=\zeta_\infty$:

 There are thus five boundary conditions in total for the five variables.

 We use this rescaled system to compute similarity solutions, again using the known Newtonian solution as a starting point, and decreasing $n$ for the first four branches.
-For $n\gtrsim 0.2$, where both methods converge, the same result is attained from each.
+In our computations we use numerical parameters $\delta = 0.01$, and $\eta_\infty = 100$, for which the solutions have converged.
+For $n\gtrsim 0.2$, where both methods converge, the results from each are in agreement.
 When $n \lesssim 0.2$, the rescaled method allows us to compute solutions for much smaller $n$, and $H(0)$ approaches finite values on each of these four branches as $n \to 0$.
 In Fig.~\ref{fig:solsnearzero} we plot solutions on the primary branch for decreasing $n \in\{0.5, 0.1, 0.01\}$, demonstrating the convergence of the solution to an asymptotic limit as $n\to 0$.

-As well as the first four solution branches, we show that there are higher solution branches in the neighbourhood of $n=0$, which are not connected to the previously found solution branches near $n=1$.
-To find these solutions we use a homotopy continuation method, adding an error term $\epsilon$ to the boundary condition in $H'(0)$ in \eqref{eq:rescaledSimLeftBCs} and allowing $H(0)$ to decrease.
-Values of $H(0)$ at which $\epsilon=0$ are then also solutions.
+As well as the first four solution branches, we compute higher solution branches in the neighbourhood of $n=0$, which are not connected to the previously found solution branches near $n=1$.
+To find these solutions we use a homotopy continuation method, adding an (unphysical) error term $\epsilon$ to the boundary condition in $H'(0)$ in \eqref{eq:rescaledSimLeftBCs} and allowing $H(0)$ to decrease.
+Values of $H(0)$ at which $\epsilon=0$ are then also solutions that satisfy the original boundary conditions.
 These solution branches are also plotted in Fig.~\ref{fig:branches}.
-Branches in this region annihilate as pairs as $n$ increases, while as $n\to 0$, each branch approaches a solution with finite $H(0)$ as $n\to 0$.
-In the next section, we will see these points correspond to leading order solutions of the $n\to 0$ asymptotic limit.
+Branches in this region annihilate as pairs as $n$ increases while, as $n\to 0$, each branch approaches a solution with finite $H(0)$ as $n\to 0$.
+In the next section, we will see these points correspond to leading-order solutions of the $n\to 0$ asymptotic limit.
 While we have computed the first 26 solution branches beyond the four that connect to the rest of the bifurcation diagram, it is apparent that there will be a countably infinite number of such solutions, with the location of the fold bifurcations connecting successive branches tending to $n=0$ in the limit $H(0) \to 0$.